Skip to footer content

 $vbLabelText $csharpLabel

 This endpoint accepts QR code data as a parameter and returns the generated PNG image directly.
-The approach works seamlessly with ASP.NET Core Web API projects and Razor views.
+The approach works with ASP.NET Core Web API projects and Razor views alike.

 How Do You Encode Japanese Unicode Text?

-IronQR supports encoding Japanese Unicode text through Kanji mode, which efficiently encodes Japanese unicode text using fewer data segments than standard encoding:
+IronQR supports encoding Japanese Unicode text through Kanji mode, which efficiently encodes Japanese unicode characters using fewer data segments than standard encoding.
+This reduces the QR code's version (size) for the same content, producing a less complex symbol that scans faster.

 using IronQr;